 - Physical exfoliant – These exfoliating treatments are done with scrubs that have microbeads or microcrystals or tools that suction or scrape.
 Since this causes micro-tears and can remove hair, if you have a medical condition that makes your skin prone to infection or causes excess hair growth, you may want to skip out on physical exfoliants to protect your facial skin.

-- Chemical exfoliant – Found in anti-aging and acne treatment products (AHAs, BHAs, retinoids), these exfoliants thin the outer layer of the skin to help slough away dead skin and allow the chemicals to penetrate deeper.
+- Chemical exfoliant – Found in anti-aging and acne prone skin treatment products (AHAs, BHAs, retinoids), these exfoliants thin the outer layer of the skin to help slough away dead skin cells and allow the chemicals to penetrate deeper.
 Following a chemical exfoliant treatment, your skin will be very sensitive to the sun, so schedule these treatments accordingly to avoid accidental sun damage.

 - Elastin – Elastin proteins are vital for the renewal and regeneration of our skin.
 While they are plentiful in young skin, they start to break down during natural aging.
 Too much sun exposure and other environmental factors can also impact elastin production.